Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-9.md

 To which I connected the knowledge set `former publications`
 </details>

 Alas, after preparing my initial instructions on Monday, I felt as though I had prompt-engineering-block (a modern parallel to writer's block, perhaps?) for half of the week.
 On Wednesday night, as a tradeoff for being sick of my laptop, I chose to brainstorm different topics I would add to my *knowledge sets* in Apple Notes.

-I came up with the following topics:
+<details><summary>I came up with the following topics:</summary>

 Knowledge Sets: